Typhoon Yutu: Meteorological history

-Between 14:00 UTC and 18:00 UTC (00:00 ChST and 04:00 ChST of October 25), Yutu struck Tinian and the southern portion of Saipan at peak intensity, becoming the most powerful storm on record to impact the Northern Mariana Islands, surpassing Typhoon Soudelor in 2015.
+A pinhole eye was later apparent on satellite imagery.
+Amid very favorable conditions, with the addition of high ocean heat content, the eye became well-defined.
+By 00:00 UTC of October 24, Yutu was classified a super typhoon by the JTWC.
+Yutu presented extremely deep convective bands to the north and south, and 12 hours later, had reached its peak intensity; the JMA estimated 10-minute maximum sustained winds of 115 kn and a barometric pressure of 900 hPa.
+The JTWC assessed 1-minute winds of 150 kn, revised from preliminary estimates of 155 kn based on Dvorak estimates of T7.5—which utilized satellite appearance to determine intensity.
+Between 14:00 UTC and 18:00 UTC (00:00 ChST and 04:00 ChST of October 25), Yutu struck Tinian and the southern portion of Saipan at peak intensity. becoming the most powerful storm on record to impact the Northern Mariana Islands at the time, surpassing Typhoon Soudelor in 2015.
 Additionally, the JTWC reported a lowest central pressure of 904 hPa at 18:00 UTC.
-After striking the Mariana Islands, cold cloud tops began to warm, signaling a weakening trend.
-Furthermore, microwave imagery revealed concentric eyewalls, indicating the onset of an eyewall replacement cycle.
-During the process, the eastern periphery of the eyewall thinned under the influence of dry air in the middle troposphere, as wind shear became moderate during October 25.
-The primary eyewall then eroded, as an anticyclone east of the storm obstructed outflow.
-The cycle was then completed, evident by a Special Sensor Microwave Imager/Sounder image.
-Yutu was more asymmetric, with its movement influenced by the subtropical ridge to the north and a large, weak mid-latitude shortwave trough associated with it.
-During October 26, the eye again became well-defined and expanded to 22 nmi, as low easterly wind shear and excellent outflow persisted despite the anticyclone.
-Convection near the center became symmetrical, cloud tops cooled, and the eye contracted and became cloud-filled.
-The eye then sharpened and became 30 nmi wide as convective bands wrapped very tightly into the intense center.
-By 18:00 UTC, the JMA and the JTWC reported that Yutu had attained its secondary peak intensity; the JMA estimated winds of 105 kn and a minimum barometric pressure of 915 hPa, and the JTWC gave Yutu the same wind estimate as the previous peak.
+After striking the Mariana Islands, an eyewall replacement cycle occurred, halting any strengthening.
+Mid-level dry air thinned the east side of the eyewall, with an anticyclone to the east obstructing outflow during October 25.
+After completing the cycle on October 26, the eye grew to 22 nmi and became well-defined once again, as low easterly wind shear and excellent outflow persevered despite the anticyclone.
+Strengthening resumed albeit with less outflow to the east, and by 18:00 UTC, the JMA and the JTWC reported that Yutu had reached a second peak; the JMA estimated winds of 105 kn and a minimum barometric pressure of 915 hPa, and the JTWC gave Yutu the same wind estimate as the previous peak.